-The best time of year to visit New Orleans... depends entirely on what you want out of a vacation.
+The best time of year to visit New Orleans depends entirely on what you want out of a vacation.
 Unfortunately, there's not a cut-and-dry answer, but here's hoping this narrows it down for you a bit:

-If you want big excitement: go ahead and come visit at Mardi Gras, remembering that the Mardi Gras season, called Carnival, runs for several weeks before the big event, which is usually in Mid-February or early March.
+Go ahead and come visit at Mardi Gras, remembering that the Mardi Gras season, called Carnival, runs for several weeks before the big event, which is usually in Mid-February or early March.

 Parades, parties, balls, and general revelry take place from January 6 until Mardi Gras itself.
 You'll need a slightly higher budget to visit during this time of the year, but if you enjoy the festive, bustling nature of the festival, this is the ideal time.